chengzhengqian/czq-comint.el/czq-comint-send.md

   `czq-comint-mode` (start it with `czq-comint-run`).
 The redirection helpers rely on the CZQ pre-output filter.

 - The third argument names the destination buffer.
-Pass a non-nil fifth argument to clear the buffer before the command runs.
+Pass a non-nil fourth argument to clear the buffer before the command runs.
-- The optional fourth argument mirrors the quiet helper’s delay override.
-For example `(czq-comint-send-to-buffer proc "long-task" log 0.5)` keeps the redirect filter alive for half a second after the shell prints the restore tag so trailing output is still captured.
-- Each chunk is appended verbatim, so the target buffer receives exactly what the shell produced while the comint buffer stays unchanged.
+- Each chunk is appended verbatim, and the redirect filter disappears as soon as the restore tag executes, so the comint buffer stays unchanged.

 ## Insert Output at Point